What Is The Best Pump For My Pool? Single, Two or Variable Speed?

 Got it?
 Great.
 Let’s go pump shopping!

-The first step to buying pools direct and pump-buying glory is to understand that your pool need different flow rates depending on the use at the time.
+The first step to buying pools direct and pump-buying glory is to understand that your pool needs different flow rates depending on the use at the time.
 Most buyers don’t realise that everyday filtration only needs a low flow rate compared to vacuuming or suction cleaner operation which needs a high flow rate.
 Too technical?
 Ok, think of an oven.
 Setting the temperature to 180 degrees (every day filtration) uses less power than setting the temperature to 220 degrees (vacuuming your pool).
 If your oven only had one setting at 220 degrees, you are using maximum power every time when you might only need 180 degrees to get your Masterchef level dinner on the table.

 The table below shows the different flow rates and power use needed, whether your bought your pool direct or through a full price pool builder.